 - Not always dependable for streaming, music listening, large file transfers, or business purposes

-- DLS internet service can be very cheap
+- DSL internet service can be very cheap

 - No new wires or equipment needed